maxcct/event-page/README.md

 Node.js module `serve` must be installed.
 Use `npm install -g serve` if necessary.

+Clone/download the repo from https://github.com/maxcct/event-page.

-Inside the directory containing the build folder, run `serve -s build`.
+`cd` to the directory containing the build folder, then run `serve -s build`.

 The app should now be running at localhost:5000.